MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 [CIS Benchmarks](https://www.cisecurity.org/cis-benchmarks) are created using a consensus review process comprised of a global community of subject matter experts.
-The process combines real world experience with data-based information to create technology specific guidance to assist users to secure their environments.
-Consensus participants provide perspective from a diverse set of backgrounds including consulting, software development, audit and compliance, security research, operations, government, and legal.
+The process combines real-world experience with data-based information to create technology-specific guidance to assist users in securing their environments.
+Consensus participants provide perspectives from a diverse set of backgrounds including consulting, software development, audit and compliance, security research, operations, government, and legal.